 Welcome to the New Forest School Sport Partnership website.
-High quality PE and sport play an important role in our young people’s lives.
-They can have a positive impact on health and wellbeing, build self-confidence, leadership skills and competitiveness.
+High quality PE and sport play is an important role in our young people’s lives.
+They can have a positive impact on health and well being, build self-confidence, leadership skills and competitiveness.
 Sport and physical activity can also play their part improving citizenship and community cohesion as well as supporting a reduction in anti-social behaviour.

 The New Forest School Sport Partnership has been funded and supported by its stakeholders to ensure that PE and school sport is well coordinated, delivered in abundance and to a high standard to our students within the New Forest district.